sjyang18/accumlo-w-aad/tutorials/kerberos_on_domain_tls/kerberos.on_domain_tls.md

 As mentioned in Accumulo user document (https://accumulo.apache.org/docs/2.x/security/kerberos#administrative-user), the Accumulo still has a single user 'root' with administrative permission.
 This has to change to authenticate with kerberos with 'accumulo init --reset-security' command. **Make sure that you stop accumulo services before resetting the administrative user.** Let's say you have accumulo_admin@EXAMPLE.COM as your admin.
 Before resetting admin, login in with your service principal user name (i.e. azureuser in my case) to Accumulo master/manager nodes, run kinit with your service principal and its keytab file.
 For example in my cluster,

 ```
-kinit -r9d -kt /opt/muchos/install/keytabs/azureuser.keytab azureuser/accucluster3-1.example.com@EXAMPLE.COM
+kinit -r9d -kt /opt/muchos/install/keytabs/accml.keytab accml/$(hostname -f)@EXAMPLE.COM
 ```

 If you have multiple master/manager nodes, run kinit on other master/manager nodes too.
-Even though you have configured this service principal and its keytab file in accumulo.properties, my observation is that 'Accumulo init' process is picking up the kerberos authentication from the current login's key cache, and this key cache should be set on all master/manager during 'Accumulo init' process.
+Even though you have configured this service principal and its keytab file in accumulo.properties, my observation is that accmulo manager process is picking up the kerberos authentication from the current login's key cache, and this key cache should be set on all master/manager during 'accumulo-cluster start' process.
 Otherwise, you will see the 'Authentication' related error.

 Then, run 'accumulo init --reset-security' and give your admin user account and its password during the process.
 ```